Dog Travel Stress: How To Deal With It Naturally

-Dog travel anxiety is most commonly associated with car rides.
+Dog travel stress is most commonly associated with car rides.
 But in today’s busy world, our pups also travel by train, subway, bus, motorcycle, and more.
 Some of these dogs react to the frightening sights, sounds, and smells of travel.
 For others, the motion causes physical symptoms such as nausea and vertigo.

 Motion sickness in dogs is often related to the balance mechanisms within the ears.
 Known as the vestibular apparatus, these tiny structures provide sensory information about motion, equilibrium, and spatial orientation.